Past Board Members

 MALLORY DUTIL ’20

 Mallory Dutil is a 2020 graduate from Norwich University with degrees in environmental science, chemistry, and general engineering, plus a minor in biology.
-She is currently pursuing her master's degree in civil engineering with a focus on environmental and water resources engineering at Norwich University.
+She is pursuing her master's degree in civil engineering with a focus on environmental and water resources engineering at Norwich University.
 She has worked with CGRS for more than two years on a variety of research projects.
 In 2020, she received the Distinguished NU Scholar Award, and became the sole Rhodes Scholar Nominee from Norwich University for the 2021 cycle.

 Past Student Fellows: Dog River Conservancy